What Can You Do With a Doctor of Dental Medicine(DMD)?

 The two most common doctoral level degrees are the Doctor of Dental Surgery (DDS) and Doctor of Dental Medicine (DMD).
 Various dental schools also offer a Ph.D. in certain areas of research and specialties within the dental medicine field.
 You will typically need to have completed a bachelor’s degree prior to entering one of these programs.
-You may also need additional education if you wish to specialize in a particular area of dentistry such as dental implants or oral and maxillofacial surgery.
+You may also need additional education if you wish to specialize in a particular area of dentistry.
+Specialized dental focuses include: dental implants or oral and maxillofacial surgery.
 There may also be additional requirements such as a residency or other hands-on experience needed.

-While many students choose to pursue general dentistry or dental surgery, there are also other career options for which a student might pursue a doctorate in dental medicine.
-For instance there is forensic odontology where a dentist could help gather dental evidence for use in the law, often to help verify the identity of a person.
+Many students choose to pursue general dentistry or dental surgery.
+There are also other career options for which a student might pursue a doctorate in dental medicine.
+For instance there is forensic odontology.
+In forensic odontology, a dentist could help gather dental evidence for use in the law(often to help verify the identity of a person).
 There is dental public health where dentists could have an impact on their communities through social policy and preventative health planning.
-Dentists could specialize in areas such as pediatric dentistry or geriatric dentistry.
+Dentists could specialize in areas such as: pediatric dentistry or geriatric dentistry.
 Start your search of our directory today to find the program that best matches your interests and goals.